 There are tons of websites, apps and software to help you out.
 For example, Aceable offers hassle-free, certified drivers ed courses that you can take on your phone.
-The Princeton Review offers online and in-person test prep courses, and guarantees you’ll get a better test score or you get your money back.
+Kaplan offers online and in-person test prep courses, and guarantees you’ll get a better test score or you get your money back.
+Use coupon code ACE50 for $50 off Kaplan’s Self-Pace program or ACE150 for $150 off larger packages.
 You don’t have to do this alone!

 13. Try to teach it to someone else.